Sint vs santa

 Sinterklaas

 Sinterklaas wears a long red cape over a traditional white bishop's alb and sometimes a red stola.
 He also wears a red mitre and ruby ring, while holding a gold-coloured shepherd's staff with a curled top.
-He is usually depicted on a white horse.
+He is usually riding his white horse called 'ozosnel'.

 Image